Peter Lerche

 Peter Lerche (January 12, 1928 – March 14, 2016) was a German jurist.
-Between 1964 and 1996, he held a chair for constitutional law at the Ludwig Maximilian University of Munich.
+Between 1964 and 1996, he held a chair for constitutional law at LMU Munich.
 His research interests also included media law.

-Born in Leitmeritz, Sudetenland, Lerche studied law at the Ludwig Maximilian University of Munich, earning his Habilitation in 1958 (thesis: Übermaß und Verfassungsrecht, "Exorbitance and constitutional law") under supervision of Theodor Maunz.
+Born in Leitmeritz, Sudetenland, Lerche studied law at LMU Munich, earning his habilitation in 1958 (thesis: Übermaß und Verfassungsrecht, "Exorbitance and constitutional law") under supervision of Theodor Maunz.
 He accepted a chair at the Free University of Berlin in 1961, before joining the faculty at LMU in 1964.